I received a question from a viewer the other day, about the sales calls qualification process once a client has already agreed to a meeting.

-It’s a pretty interesting question, so I decided to talk about 3 things you need to figure out on your sales calls.
+It’s a pretty interesting question, so I decided to talk about the 3 things you need to figure out on your sales calls.

 Without further ado, let’s jump into it: